- Home to DLR

-DLR offers a vast variety of training and education programs that can help workers whose employment may be permanently affected by the outbreak.
+DLR offers a vast variety of training and education programs that can help workers.
 Tuition assistance is available for eligible individuals to secure a high-demand, high-wage career upon completion.
 Registered Apprenticeships also provide flexible on-the-job training paired with classroom instruction in many industries.

-View or report other possible RA benefit-related fraudlent activities.
+View or report other possible RA benefit-related fraudulent activities.